Last update: 25/12/2024

 To assess the effectiveness of your values, consider your agreement with the following statements on a scale from -3 (completely disagree) to +3 (completely agree):

-• Your brand values are relevant to the context your brand operates in.
+Your brand values are relevant with respect to the context your brand is operating in.

 If you find yourself disagreeing with these statements, it's time to revisit your core values.
 This might involve a re-examination of your purpose, a re-interpretation of your values, or even a complete overhaul of your organization's culture.
 Remember, the relationship between your purpose and values should work as an accelerator, not a brake.